Flèche bas

 DEFEND3 DEFEND3

-THE topic of 2024 was undoubtedly generative AI, which is redefining the creative landscape with ethical, economic and artistic opportunities and challenges.
-Sacem is mobilising at every level to ensure that AI is virtuous, transparent and fair.
+The defining topic of 2024 was undoubtedly generative AI, which is reshaping the creative landscape.
+This AI revolution brings new opportunities and challenges with complex ethical, economic, and artistic implications.
+Sacem is actively engaged at every level to promote the ethical, transparent, and fair use of AI tools.

-In a year of unprecedented political instability, Sacem maintained a close dialogue with political representatives.
-In France, discussions on certain issues, such as the preparation of the Summit for Action on Artificial Intelligence, took place almost on a daily basis.
-At the European level, following the elections, Sacem endeavoured to establish and maintain relationships of trust with all the elected representatives and commissioners whose mandates concern copyright.
+Despite a year of unprecedented political instability, Sacem maintained close relationships with political representatives.
+Certain issues at the French level, such as preparing the Summit for Action on Artificial Intelligence, were discussed almost on a daily basis.
+At the European level, following recent elections, Sacem has been hard at work to establish and maintain trusting relationships with all elected representatives and commissioners whose mandates concern copyright issues.

 open

-On 23 May, Gesac, which brings together 32 of the biggest authors' societies in Europe, elected our Deputy Director General, David El Sayegh, as its president.
-He has with three major priorities: building an AI ecosystem that rewards human creativity, rebalancing the economics of music streaming and protecting European creators from exploitation by platforms.
+On 23 May, the GESAC—the European grouping of 32 major authors' organisations—elected our Deputy Director General, David El Sayegh, as its new president.
+His three key priorities are: building an AI ecosystem that fairly rewards human creativity, rebalancing the economics of music streaming, and protecting European creators from exploitation by platforms.

 open